sj26/zipstream/README.md

 Tested with Rails 3.1 on REE 1.8.7 and MRI 1.9.3.
 Specs coming soon (tm).

+Large files are not yet handled efficiently.
+Coming soon!

 ## Thanks

 Inspired by Rails Builder templates and http://pablotron.org/software/zipstream-php/